 Sometimes the whiteboard is my best friend …

 An essential aspect of this project was the information architecture.
 The old site had tons of content, and as mentioned above, it was fragmented and unorganised.
 There was plenty of new content to include as well.
 Sifting through and categorising it all in a way that would make sense to the target audience was a task.

 Once I had defined the business objectives, identified the core user (personas/psychographics etc), performed sufficient user research, completed sketches, ideation, wireframing, mockups, prototypes, and usability-testing, I worked to refine the page layouts and the visual design.

 Emotional design was prevalent in my visual choices.
 The idea was to create an interface that connects with the users’ emotions in a positive way, and try to maintain it throughout their journey, paving the way to a competitive advantage and ROI.

 I designed the interface as a safe and calming place for patients and practitioners to share their experiences and resources.

 Different sections of the redesigned website: Contacts, Library, Event Feed, Events Directory

 Years of work with a really incredible team led us to an online social media platform that was attracting a growing network of users.
 We had developed an incredibly intuitive and progressive design that was in many ways ahead of its time.
-For now however, the site appears to be dormant, so whilst I’m interested to see what the future holds for the company, I’m glad to have left when I did and to have learnt and achieved so much with this company and its team.
+For now, however, the site appears to be dormant, so whilst I’m interested to see what the future holds for this company, I’m glad to have left when I did and to have learnt and achieved so much with this team.

 “It is not enough that we build products that function, that are understandable and usable, we also need to build products that bring joy and excitement, pleasure and fun, and, yes, beauty to people’s lives.”